UNINETTSigma2/documentation/hpc_machines/olivia/openmpi.md

 ## Single-node jobs

-For single-node jobs OpenMPI should be configured to use the `ob1` internal transpor module, which skips initialization of `libfabric` and uses the internal shared-memory transport implementation.
+For single-node jobs OpenMPI should be configured to use the `ob1` internal transport module, which skips initialization of `libfabric` and uses the internal shared-memory transport implementation.
 On the CPU partition the configuration is

 ```
 export OMPI_MCA_pml=ob1